cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Motivation: Data

-Before we go into the details of a data center we like to motivate why we need them.
+Before we go into more details of a data center we like to motivate why we need them.
 Here we start with looking at the amount of data that recently got created and provide one of many motivational aspects.
 Not all data will or should be stored in data centers.
 However a